yoony02/KSC-2022-SBMx/README.md

 ## Datasets
-The dataset name must be specified in the "--dataset" argument
+The dataset name must be specified in the `--dataset` argument
-- [Yoochoose 1/64](https://www.kaggle.com/chadgostopp/recsys-challenge-2015) (using latest 1/64 fraction due to the amount of full dataset)
+- [Yoochoose 1/64](https://www.kaggle.com/chadgostopp/recsys-challenge-2015) (using latest 1/64 fraction due to the amount of full dataset) <br>
 - [Diginetica](https://competitions.codalab.org/competitions/11161 #learn_the_details-data2)
 - [RetailRocket](https://www.kaggle.com/retailrocket/ecommerce-dataset)